digininja/DVWA/README.md

 - `http://localhost/mydir/Hello.txt`
 - `http://localhost/MYDIR/hello.txt`

 How does this affect DVWA?
-Most people use git to checkout DVWA into `/var/www/html`, this gives them the directory `/var/www/html/DVWA/` with all the DVWA files inside it.
+Most people use git to clone DVWA into `/var/www/html`, this gives them the directory `/var/www/html/DVWA/` with all the DVWA files inside it.
 They then browse to `http://localhost/` and get either a `404` or the default Apache welcome page.
 As the files are in DVWA, you must browse to `http://localhost/DVWA`.

 The other common mistake is to browse to `http://localhost/dvwa` which will give a `404` because `dvwa` is not `DVWA` as far as Linux directory matching is concerned.